A Special Feature from 1 Morel Mushroom Lane

 It was late season last year and my boss said he had a place that had not been looked at or hunted or walked on for many years, and the land that he described was perfect for them.
 We went there one Sunday afternoon, and I could not believe my eyes.
 Never seen anything like it before.
 There were mushrooms everywhere, but most of them were turning.
 We did save a few, but being a shroom hunter, you must feel the pain that we felt.
 You can bet we will be there this year and not too late,, good luck everyone.
 Don't let the big one slip by.

-In 1991 my wife and I went to visit some people we knew
+wife and I went to visit some people we knew that

-that lived about twenty miles from us.
-Just as we entered the edge of
+lived about twenty miles from us.
+Just as we entered

-something in the same spot.
-Got home and the next day my friend called
+the same spot.
+Got home and the next day my friend

 In the late sixties I would go hunting with my aunts and uncles in eastern Polk County, Iowa.
 I hated going and lost interest real fast until I hit a mother load.(two + gunny sax)!